Importing Medical Devices Into The US: FDA Rules and Requirements

 copy-link-to-clipboard Copy URL to Clipboard

-The importation of medical devices into the U.S is strictly regulated by the U.S. Food and Drug Administration (FDA).
+The importation of medical devices and personal protective equipment (PPE) into the U.S is strictly regulated by the U.S. Food and Drug Administration (FDA).
 In order to avoid seizure of these products by U.S. Customs and Border Protection (CBP), it’s imperative that you adhere to the rules and regulations.

 Medical instruments imported into the U.S. must gain FDA approval before being cleared by CBP.
 In order to demonstrate compliance with the applicable regulations, an importer must submit the following in order to verify compliance with FDA regulations: